 The tree seemed to smile.
 “Yes, something lives within each tree, each vine, and flower, and beast.
 There is something within you even… I can see it; the forest has made you strong.
 It has not yet matured, but perhaps with time….”

 Margaret wasn’t sure what the hamadryad was talking about, but she did know that she wanted to go home.
 Kamala seemed to know what she wished as well.

 “Before you leave, child, I have one request to make.
 Do not let the forest become obsolete.
 It can be a dangerous place, and I would advise you not venture this deep until you are old enough to make sense of the power you have.
 Even so, do not forget.
 Do not forget the forest, for it is perhaps the only thing left that links your world with mine.”
 The branches of the tree rustled again.
 “Do you promise me this, at the least?” she asked of Margaret.

 The girl nodded, not quite understanding but knowing what was expected of her.
 The tree smiled again.
 Warmth began to waft into Margaret, making her skin tingle and her bones feel warm.
 Her eyelids drooped, head bent, and she began to fall asleep.
 As she drifted off, Kamala’s words came to her: “Remember your promise… Do not forget the forest….”

 The next morning Margaret awoke in her bed.
 Hazy dreams tugged at the edges of her memory, but nothing felt real or concrete.
 However she was left with a new apprehension regarding the forest, and it wasn’t until years later that she dared venture too far into its shadowy depths.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
-Thanks, AnryuWrite a Review
+Thanks, Avery EngstromWrite a Review